dmanivannancse/KotlinHandsOn/README.md

 for async{} also we can use join to complete the job and also we can use await() to wait and get the result. launch{}.join = async{}.await()

+open - any class to be inherited, needs to use open sealed class - combination of abstract and enum class.
+            cannot create object
+            any class wants to inherit, needs to be declared inside sealed class only. set of same members - like enum whereas members of enum are typically singleton objects of enum. must have same signature

+companion object {} - declare static variables and functions object SingleTon {} - Singleton object